10 Easy Ways to Stay on Track at the BBQArticle posted in: Nutrition

 5. BYO Snacks.

 Those kettle-cooked potato chips on the table are definitely not diet-approved.
-But your South Beach Parmesan Cheese Crisps are.
-So is the Movie-Fest Butter Flavored Popcorn.
+But your South Beach Diet snacks are.
 By coming to the party with your own snacks, you’ll be more likely to resist eating the foods you’ve worked so hard to avoid.
 You might even bring your own Chocolate Ice Crush Shake for dessert instead of indulging in ice cream cake.
-If you tell your friends and family about your weight-loss goals, they’ll be happy to supply a blender so you can mix up your own “milkshake.”
+If you tell your friends and family about your weight loss goals, they’ll be happy to supply a blender so you can mix up your own “milkshake.”